abduld/CS533/progress/progress.markdown

   fuses most function loops to remove unecessary temporaries and list traversals.
-In this project, we will adopt some aspects of how Haskell performs this transformation when they are applicable in the CUDA programming model. xxx - is 'some aspects' specific enough?
+In this project, we will adopt some aspects of how Haskell performs this transformation when they are applicable in the CUDA programming model --- since GPU programs tend to be memory bound, reducing the number of temporaries increases performance, for example.

 ## Implementation Details